seattlehomebrew/seattlehomebrew.github.io/_posts/2012-05-26-blood-heirloom-navel-orange-hefeweizen-brewday.md

   * For the Hallertau we substituted German Herbrucker hops, which are a spicier version of Hallertau.
   * No other substitutions noted (except for the oranges, of course).
-  * We used a plastic fermentation bucket so that we didn&#8217;t have to worry about getting the orange pieces out of a carboy.
+  * We used a plastic fermentation bucket so that we didn't have to worry about getting the orange pieces out of a carboy.
     Good decision.